lutzkanov/final_project/README.md

 - This makes it easy to run Terraform commands in any environment, ensuring that infrastructure is provisioned consistently.

 ## 6. Security (Secrets management)
-- Integrated **HashiCorp Vault** to manage sensitive data and API keys in the CI/CD pipeline.
+- Used GitHub Secrets, planning to implement HashiCorp Vault.
 - Kept AWS credentials and other secrets secure and dynamic, avoiding hardcoding sensitive data.

 ## 7. Immutable Infrastructure (Using Terraform to deploy infrastructure)